shaojiawei07/shaojiawei07.github.io/_pages/about.md

 # News

 - **[Jul.
-2023]** Manuscript "A Survey of What to Share in Federated Learning: Perspectives on Model Utility, Privacy Leakage, and Communication Efficiency" was submitted. [[Paper]](https://arxiv.org/abs/2307.10655)
+2023]** Manuscript "A survey of what to share in federated learning: Perspectives on model utility, privacy leakage, and communication efficiency" was submitted. [[Paper]](https://arxiv.org/abs/2307.10655)

 - **[Jul.
 2023]** Manuscript "Large language models empowered autonomous edge AI for connected intelligence" was submitted. [[Paper]](https://arxiv.org/pdf/2307.02779.pdf)
 - **[Jun.
 2023]** I received the HKUST RedBird Academic Excellence Award in the 2022-23 Academic Year.